bixb922/umidiparser/README.md

  - SYSEX
  - ESCAPE

 ### delta_us

-Time in microseconds since the last event for this event to start.
-For example, you might use sleep_us( event.delta_us ) to sleep the appropriate time for the event to start.
-This module calculates delta_us using the delta in midi ticks, the pulses per quarter in the MIDI file header and the set tempo events in the file.
+Time in microseconds since the last event for this event to start. delta_us is calculated using the delta in MIDI ticks, the pulses per quarter in the MIDI file header and the set tempo events in the file, using integer arithmetic to avoid floating point use.

 ### delta_miditicks